 Although we have achieved profitability in each three-month period from and including the period ended September 30, 2003, we may, in the future, incur losses and experience negative cash flow, either or both of which may be significant.
-We recorded net losses of \$6.8 million for the year ended December 31, 2003.
-We recorded net income of \$2.1 million for the year ended December 31, 2004 and \$2.5 million for the year ended December 31, 2005.
-As of December 31, 2005, our accumulated deficit was approximately \$101.4 million.
+We recorded net losses of \$6.8 million for the year ended December 31, 2002 and \$816,000 for the year ended December 31, 2003.
+We recorded net income of \$2.1 million for the year ended December 31, 2004 and \$2.5 million for the year ended December 31, 2005, our accumulated deficit was approximately \$101.4 million.
 We cannot assure you that we can sustain or increase profitability on a quarterly or annual basis in the future.
 Failure to maintain profitability may materially and adversely affect the market price of our common stock.